Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

-To estimate the uncertainty, \citet{bailer-jones15} recommends to use 5\% and 95\% quantiles to define the 90\% confidence interval of the posterior distribution.
-However, as \citet{frew16} present the uncertainties using 68\% confidence interval, we adopted this procedure.
-Also, following \citet{bailer-jones21}, the distances are adopted as the median and, because many of our posteriors are not well approximated as Gaussian, a Markov-Chain Monte Carlo (MCMC) algorithm was implemented to compute the posterior distance distribution, sampling the parameter space with 10,000 samples.
-The results for three PNe are displayed in Fig. \ref{fig:priors_posteriors} as examples of the resulted distributions.
+To estimate the uncertainty, \citet{bailer-jones15} recommends using 5\% and 95\% quantiles to define the 90\% confidence interval of the posterior distribution.
+However, to be consistent with previous works that derived distances for PNe, we report the median and the 16th and 84th percentiles.
+Because many of our posteriors are not well approximated as Gaussian, we compute the posterior distance distribution on a fixed grid with 0.01 pc steps between 0 and 50 kpc, and the distributions are normalized by the sum of values over the domain of the prior.
+For PNe lacking \textit{Gaia} DR3 parallaxes, the posterior distributions were adopted as the prior distributions.
+More details can be seen in Section \ref{appendix_b} in the Appendix.

-Comparisons of the obtained distances following this method are presented in Fig. \ref{fig:comp_dist_chornay}, where in the top panel a comparison with \citetalias{chornay21} is provided. \citetalias{chornay21} distances are on average 18\% higher than our Bayesian distances.
-We also note the effect of the recalibration of the statistical scale performed in this work, as for PNe closer to the Sun (distances lower than $\sim$1500 pc) the spread in the data considering $\log(D_{\rm CW21}/D_{tw})$ is much lower. \citetalias{frew16} distances are on average 33\% higher, as can be seen in the bottom panel of the figure.
+Comparisons of the obtained Bayesian distances for PNe with available \textit{Gaia} DR3 parallaxes following this method are presented in Fig. \ref{fig:comp_dist_chornay}, where in the top panel a comparison with \citetalias{chornay21} is provided. \citetalias{chornay21} distances are on average 16\% larger than our Bayesian distances.
+We also note the effect of the recalibration of the statistical scale performed in this work, as for PNe closer to the Sun (distances smaller than $\sim$1500 pc) the spread in the data considering $\log(D_{\rm CW21}/D_{tw})$ is much lower. \citetalias{frew16} distances are on average 28\% larger, as can be seen in the bottom panel of the figure.
 For this case, the Bayesian method also increases the scatter in the distances ratio, as the distances also rely on the trigonometric parallaxes.
-Therefore, the distances provided in this work are shorter than previous distances based on the H$\alpha$ surface brightness–radius relation.
+Therefore, the distances provided in this work are shorter than previous distances based on the H$\alpha$ surface brightness--radius relation.

+We recalculated the mean distance ratio and its dispersion for the calibration sample used in Fig. \ref{fig:r_sha_frac_erro} considering the $f \le 0.20$ case and using the Bayesian distances, obtaining $\left<k\right> = 1.007$ and $\left<\sigma\right> = 0.019$.
+This result demonstrates the validity of the Bayesian distances based on the H$\alpha$ surface brightness--radius relation and \textit{Gaia} DR3 data.